rashidkpc/poopmail/README.md

 ```

 ### Hacking
-I bet you saw that `plugins/` directory didn't you.
+I bet you saw that `plugins/` directory didn't you?
 So how does that work?
 See `plugins/index.js`?
 That contains an array of functions.
 Each of those functions will receive the email sent.
 The first function to return `true` (forward the email) or `false` (don't forward the email) deterimes the fate of the email.
 Return anything else (I suggest `null`), and **poopmail** will move onto the next function.

-If nothing returns `true` or `false` then the value of `default_accept` (default: `false`) from `poopmail.json` will be used.
+You'll notice that the last plugin is called `finally`. `finally` returns the value of `default_accept` (default: `false`) from `poopmail.json`.
+Like I said above, you almost certainly want to leave that as `false`

 The format of the email object passed into the functions looks like this.
-I think the names are pretty self explanitory right?:
+I think the names are pretty self explanitory right?

 ```
 incoming = {